 12-21-20.
 Notice to circuit judge of recount petition--Appointment and convening of recount board.
-The county auditor, immediately on the due filing of any petition for a recount or upon receipt from the secretary of state of notice of such filing with the secretary of state, shall notify in writing, with the seal of the auditor's office, the presiding judge of the circuit court for the auditor's county.
+The county auditor, immediately on the due filing of any petition for a recount or upon receipt from the secretary of state of notice of the filing with the secretary of state, shall notify in writing, with the seal of the auditor's office, the presiding judge of the circuit court for the auditor's county.
 The presiding judge shall appoint a board, pursuant to § 12-21-2, for each county in the circuit in which a recount is to be conducted.
 The presiding judge may appoint the board anytime within thirty days prior to a primary or general election or upon the filing of the petition for recount.
-The board shall then convene in the office of the county auditor on the second Monday at nine a.m. following the filing of the petition.
-However, if the second Monday is a legal holiday, the board shall convene at nine a.m. of the day following.
-The county auditor shall provide the recount board with laws, rules, and forms to use in conducting the recount.
-The board shall then proceed with the recount.
+Except as provided in § 12-21-11, the board shall convene in the office of the county auditor on:

+(1) The second Monday following the filing of the petition at nine a.m.;